-With nearly 1,200 Biology and Neuroscience undergraduate majors, 18 tenure-track faculty, five lecturers, six research faculty and six postdoctoral scholars, the Department of Biology is one of the premier teaching and research units on the University of Nevada, Reno campus.
+With nearly 1,400 Biology and Neuroscience undergraduate majors, 29 tenure-track faculty, nine lecturers, four research faculty and six postdoctoral scholars, the Department of Biology is one of the premier teaching and research units on the University of Nevada, Reno campus.

 Tenure-track faculty conduct internationally recognized research in the sub-disciplines of:

 - Molecular Ecology and Conservation Biology

 - Evolutionary Biology

 - Interaction Ecology